 - 1/4 cup Worcestershire sauce

 - 2 tablespoons dark brown sugar (or honey)

 - 1 teaspoon pepper

-- 2 pounds sirloin steak, cut into1.5 inch pieces (where to find meat you can trust)
+- 2 pounds sirloin steak, cut into 1.5 inch pieces (where to find meat you can trust)

 - 2 red bell peppers, stemmed, seeded, and cut into 1 inch pieces

 - In a microwave safe bowl, drizzle the onions with a little bit of olive oil and microwave them for about 4 minutes.
-(They need to be cooked a bit before being skewered.
+(They need to be cooked a bit before being skewered.)

 - Thread the beef, onion, and bell peppers onto a skewer.
-In a large baking dish, pour the marinade over the kebabs and let them marinade for at least an hour or up to 24 hours.
+In a large baking dish, pour the marinade over the kabobs and let them marinade for at least an hour or up to 24 hours.

 Since onions and bell peppers wouldn’t freeze well alone, you could make this a freezer meal by freezing the beef in the marinade and then just use fresh vegetables when you want to cook it.